-We offer many services for free (admission, parking, bags, hay rides, animal area, corn maze, etc.) Rather than charge you for every extra,we charge a bit more for our fruit.
+We offer many services for free (admission, parking, bags, hay rides, corn maze, etc.) Rather than charge you for every extra,we charge a bit more for our fruit.

-No dogs are NOT allowed in the orchards or the animal area BUT we have miles of trails you can hike.
+No dogs are NOT allowed in the orchards BUT we have miles of trails you can hike.
 The orchards start at the entrance gate to each orchard.
 We are GAP (Good Agricultural Practices) certified which does not allow domesticated animals in the orchard.